ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_piwik/README.md

 On the settings page you need to enter the Piwik website ID and define other properties like what user roles should be tracked.

-After configuration all pages that follows the settings scope will have the required JavaScript added to the HTML footer.
+After configuration all pages that follow the settings scope will have the required JavaScript added to the HTML footer.
 You can check this by viewing the page source from your browser.